justin-p/ansible-terraform-template/README.md

 [![Github License](https://img.shields.io/github/license/justin-p/anster?style=flat-square)](https://github.com/justin-p/anster/blob/main/LICENSE)
 [![Twitter](https://img.shields.io/badge/twitter-JustinPerdok-blue)](https://twitter.com/JustinPerdok)

-Anster is a template that uses Ansible variables to create a `terraform.tfvars` file and then call Terraform to create infrastructure on a cloud provider.
+Anster is a template that uses Ansible variables to create a `terraform.tfvars` file and then call Terraform to create infrastructure.
 The output given by Terraform is then parsed and used by Ansible to dynamically built its inventory to provision the created infrastructure.
-Currently Anster supports 2 cloud providers, `digitalocean` and `hetzner`.

 Intended to be a quick 'grab and go' for cases where: